 - University of the West of Scotland

-- Normal entry requirements for PGDE ITE courses also apply, including a requirement to have Higher English (or equivalent) and National 5/Credit level Maths (or equivalent).
-However, flexibility on entry requirement may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/Maths qualifications if necessary.
+- Normal entry requirements for PGDE ITE courses also apply, including a requirement to have Higher English (or equivalent) and National 5 Credit level Maths (or equivalent).
+Flexibility on the entry requirement may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/Maths qualifications if necessary.

-4. To qualify for the bursary, applicants will need to satisfy the following SAAS residence requirements...
+5. To qualify for the bursary, applicants will need to satisfy the following SAAS residency requirements...

 - If you fall short of being ordinarily resident in the UK and Islands for the three year qualifying period, even by one day, you will not be eligible.